Local theory of stable polynomials and bounded rational functions of several variables: Non-tangential boundary regularity

 Let $p \in \C[z_1,z_2]$ be pure stable and $p(0,0)=0$.
 Define the rational inner function on $\UHP^2$, $\phi = \bar{p}/p$.
 In this section we show that a universal contact order condition on $p$ implies non-tangential regularity of $\phi$ at $(0,0)$.
 It is more revealing to study the associated Pick function $f = -B/A$, where $p = A+i B$ is the decomposition of $p$ into real and imaginary (coefficient) polynomials.
 It will not be difficult to then convert back and forth between $f$ and $\phi$ since

 We shall normalize $p$ so that the lowest order homogeneous term of $p$, say $P_M$, has non-negative real coefficients and the coefficient of $z_2^M$ in $P_M$ equals $1$.
+As a note, Corollary \ref{cor:purelp} describes both how to normalize $P_M$ to have non-negative real coefficients and gives a formula for $P_M$ that shows $z_2^M$ must have a nonzero coefficient.
 Then by Proposition \ref{prop:B1}, $B$ vanishes to order $M+1$ and we therefore have $f^*(0,0)=0$.

 \begin{theorem} If $p$ has universal contact order at $(0,0)$ given by the even integer $K_{min} \geq 2$ then $f$ is non-tangentially $C^{K_{min}-2}$ at $0$. \end{theorem}

 \begin{proof} The key ingredients are Theorem \ref{thm:ucohomog} and Theorem \ref{thm:nontanreg}.
 For simplicity in the proof we write $K_{min} = K$.
 As in the proof of Theorem \ref{thm:ucohomog}, let